devices-lab/MakeDevice-backend/README.md

 #### Create a virtual environement and install required libraries

-`python3 -m venv venv`
+1. Create a virual environment with `python3 -m venv venv`
-`source venv/bin/activate`
+2. Activate it with `source venv/bin/activate`
-`pip3 install -r requirements.txt`
+3. Install dependencies `pip3 install -r requirements.txt`

 #### Running the server

-`python3 run.py`
+Run the program with `python3 run.py`

 #### Editing the data, i.e. modules and positions/rotations

-See the `data.json` file.
+See the `data.json` and `data_2.json` files.

-#### Modification to route on the same layer

-1. a.
-Update route_sockets to accept a list of nets that should be routed together on the same copper layer
-1. b.
-Have an indicator as to which layer the routing should be on, for example layer=1 for the top copper layer

-1. Route

 #### New ideas/discussions